stackhpc/ansible-collection-cephadm/roles/cephadm/README.md

                 virtual_ip: 10.66.0.1/24
                 ssl_cert: {example_certificate_chain}
       ```
-      Note that adding RGW or other services to an existing deployment requires setting `cephadm_bootstrap` variable to *True*.
+      Note that adding RGW or other services to an existing deployment requires setting `cephadm_bootstrap` variable to *true*.

 * Registry
     * `cephadm_registry_url`: (default: not used)